China tightens access to Tiananmen Square, 32 detained in Hong Kong on anniversary of 1989 protests

 At Victoria Park, scenes of people rallying for democracy have been replaced by a carnival organized by pro-Beijing groups to mark the city’s 1997 handover to China.

-By about 8:30 p.m., another 14 people, including activists and a former head of The Hong Kong Journalists Association, were taken away by police in shopping district Causeway Bay, where Victoria Park is located.
+By about 8:30 p.m., another 14 people, including activists and a former head of The Hong Kong Journalists Association, were taken away by police in Causeway Bay shopping district, where Victoria Park is located.

-Sunday's events reflected the political chill that has sparked a rise in emigration to Britain and other countries and a deep ambivalence among a population that had been strongly engaged in local politics.
+Sunday's events reflected the political chill that has sparked emigration to Britain and other countries and a deep ambivalence among a population that had been strongly engaged in local politics.

+The United Nations Human Rights office said on Twitter that it was alarmed by reports of the city's detention linked to the anniversary, urging the release of anyone detained for exercising freedom of expression and peaceful assembly.

 A commemoration was held in Taipei, the capital of the self-governing island democracy of Taiwan, which China claims as its own territory to be annexed possibly by force.
 More than 500 participants turned out to light candles, hear speeches and chant slogans under a heavy rain.

-Kacey Wong, an artist who is among the scores of Hong Kong residents who have moved to the island, said the more than 30 years of commemorating the 1989 protests had made it a part of life.
+Kacey Wong, an artist who is among the scores of Hong Kong residents who have moved to Taiwan, said the more than 30 years of commemorating the 1989 protests had made it a part of life.

 Wong said an artist friend, Sanmu Chen, had been detained along with others while attempting to stage a public street performance in Causeway Bay in Hong Kong.